top of page

 Alfred Edmund Kingshott was a Private with the 1st/4th Battalion (Territorials), the Northumberland Fusiliers.
 His service number was 203318.

-Alfred was born around 1884 in Mile End, London.
-He was the second son of Albert Kingshott and his wife Annie nee Parfect.
-At the time of the 1901 census Alfred was employed as an Account Book Letterer and was living at 28 Palm Street, Bethnal Green, London.
+At the time of the 1901 census, Alfred was employed as an Account Book Letterer and was living at 28 Palm Street, Bethnal Green, London.

-In 1909 Alfred married Emma Mary Estall and had four children: Alfred Martin Kingshott, William George Kingshott, Lily Kingshott and Emma Mary Kingshott.
-During the Great War the family lived at 33 Usk Street, Bethnal Green, London.
+Between 1909 and 1914 they had four children: Alfred Martin Edward Norman Kingshott, William George Kingshott, Lily Annie Kingshott and Emma Marie Kingshott.

 Unfortunately, Alfred's service record does not survive so details of his military service are not known.